Seich/beau-docs/docs/requests.md

 The FormData key automatically changes the request so that its content is a `multipart/form-data` form.
 It's Content-Type header is set accordingly.
 This is mainly used if you want to upload file and submit other binary data.
+Do not pass a null value, it'll cause the request to fail.

-You shouldn't use this with `Payload` or `Form` as they'll override each other.
+> You shouldn't use this with **Payload** or **Form** as they'll override each
+> other.

 ```yaml
 ...